Environmental Report

 Chemical Leak Drills

 The LINTEC Group conducts chemical spill drills at plants and research centers that handle chemical substances.
-The drills aim to enable employees to safely take steps in the event of a chemical spill to prevent possible secondary disasters, such as a spill extending to outside the premises, soil contamination, and fire.
-In fiscal 2022, drills were carried out at nine business sites, excluding the Head Office, which does not handle organic solvents defined by the Industrial Safety and Health Act.
-The number of participants totaled 541.
-A drill for a leak of LNG (liquefied natural gas) or city gas was also conducted, in which 75 employees participated.
+The drills aim to enable employees to safely take steps in the event of a chemical spill to prevent it from extending beyond the boundaries of the premises and causing soil contamination, fires, and other incidents.